Which bed to choose for a baby?

 - Higher investment at purchase.

-- The assembly can be complex.
+- Assembly can be complex.

 - Can be bulky in a small room.

-LEANDER Evolving Baby Bed, Classic, Cerused
+LEANDER Classic Convertible Baby Bed, Whitewashed

-Cradles and baskets
+Cradles and Bassinets

 - Ideal for the first months, very reassuring for the baby.

-- Light, easy to move.
+- Lightweight, easy to move.

 - Design often very soft and enveloping.